jbkinney/22e_qbbootcamp/README.md

 Students are asked to install the Anaconda distribution of Python 3.9, on their own computers.
 This is available at https://www.anaconda.com/products/distribution.

+## Windows laptops

+Students with Windows laptops must also install the "Git BASH" tool to prepare for the Bootcamp.
+You can download it by going to https://gitforwindows.org and clicking the Download button.
+The installation asks many questions but fortunately provides default answers that work well for the course.

+We will use GitBash for the "The Unix command line" section.

 ## Elzar exercise

 To log into the Elzar cluster, execute this at your command line: